NickBres/OOP1/README.md

 ### Undoable String Builder

-UndoableStringBuilder is a wrapper class for the original StringBuilder class in java with undo function.
+UndoableStringBuilder is a extends the regular StringBuilder with undo function,implementing regular StringBuilder.

 It can undo next functions:
 * append